olaor/olaor.github.io/_posts/2021-03-23-setting-up-github.io.md

 {{endraw}}
 ```

-Then commit and push that file, and hey presto, you have a blog!
+Then commit and push that file, and hey presto (well, after waiting ut
+to a minute for it to render...), you have a blog!